-Observed Examples of Good Practice Observed Examples of Poor Practice - Effective business continuity policy in place. - IT risks on risk register refer to policies as mitigants - Robust due diligence requirements for the on and not specific monitoring and reporting actions boarding of an outsourcing partner included in to ensure elements such as anti-virus and patch Outsourcing Policy. management take place in a timely manner. - IT risk register is comprehensive in terms of IT risks Poor alignment between the IT and business and appropriate mitigants identified. strategies. - Credit unions moving to employ IT staff with IT risk - The IT strategy is not sufficiently comprehensive or knowledge. detailed, omitting key elements such as future - IT viewed as a key enabler of business strategy software and hardware requirements and planning throughout the credit union. for new functionality requirements. - The use of generic IT policy documents that are insufficiently tailored to the credit union's circumstances.
-No evidence of termination and transition phase of outcoursing in outcoursing policies or convict level outsourcing in outsourcing policies or service level agreements. - There was a lack of knowledge and understanding of the content by management of IT policies when challenged by the Inspection Team. - Data classification frameworks and policies are not established.
+Observed Examples of Poor Practice

+- IT risks on risk register refer to policies as mitigants and not specific monitoring and reporting actions to ensure elements such as anti-virus and patch management take place in a timely manner. - Poor alignment between the IT and business strategies. - The IT strategy is not sufficiently comprehensive or detailed, omitting key elements such as future software and hardware requirements and planning for new functionality requirements. - The use of generic IT policy documents that are insufficiently tailored to the credit union's circumstances. - No evidence of termination and transition phase of outsourcing in outsourcing policies or service level agreements. - There was a lack of knowledge and understanding of the content by management of IT policies when challenged by the Inspection Team. - Data classification frameworks and policies are not established.

-- IT Security policy did not include user access reviews and frequency. - BCP-Policy was more aligned to a Business Continuity Plan than a high level policy. - The outsourcing policy did not consider the exit, termination and transition stages of services from an outsource partner. - The outsourcing policy contained legislative references only and was not tailored to credit union's outsourcing requirements.
-Similarly, it did not identify who the outsourcing decision makers are. - The outsourcing policy was insufficiently comprehensive.
+- IT Security policy did not include user access reviews and frequency.BCP-Policy was more aligned to a Business - BCP-Policy was more aligned to a Business Continuity Plan than a high level policy. - The outsourcing policy did not consider the exit, termination and transition stages of services from an outsource partner. - The outsourcing policy contained legislative references only and was not tailored to credit union's outsourcing requirements.
+Similarly, it did not identify who the outsourcing decision makers are - The outsourcing policy was insufficiently comprehensive.
 It did not include all outsourcing contracts such as IT communications provider, email provider etc.